The Layoff Guide

 You must have earned at least $3,626 in your base period.

-To qualify for unemployment benefits in Vermont, you must meet these requirements:
+To qualify for unemployment benefits in Vermont, you must meet these requirements (or take the 1-minute eligibility quiz for a state-aware read on your specific situation):

 1. 1Visit labor.vermont.gov to file online